Saturday, July 5, 2014

 1. Heat the oven to 375°F.

-2. Chop carrots into 1 to 2" pieces.
-Drizzle with the oil and place them on a baking dish in a single layer.
+2. Drizzle the carrots with the oil and place them on a baking dish in a single layer.
 Roast them in the oven until they start to blister and brown, about 30 to 40 minutes.
 Browning is essential for flavour.

-3. Meantime, in a soup pot, cook the onion in butter until it's soft, about 2 to 3 minutes.
+3. Meantime, in a soup pot, start to cook the onion in butter until it's soft, about 2 to 3 minutes.

-4. Stir in the celery and ginger and cook until the onions start to brown, about 5 minutes.
+4. Stir in the celery and ginger and and continue to cook until the onions start to brown, about 5 minutes.

-5. Add the roasted carrots, broth, salt, pepper, and and extra 2 cups of water (or if you want a thicker soup, less water).
-Bring to a boil, cover, and let vigorously simmer until the carrots are tender, about 30 minutes.
+5. Add the roasted carrots, broth, salt and pepper.
+Bring to a boil, cover, and let vigorously simmer until the carrots are tender, about 15 to 20 minutes.

 6. Let the soup cool before putting in the blender - hot liquid makes the air expand in the blender urn and the liquid can explode out of the blender and burn.